 209 W Bay to Bay Blvd, Tampa | (813) 570-8660

 Sunday morning dates are some of my favorites.
-With weekend breakfast/brunch hours, Counter Culture is a great option for feeling adultish on a slow weekend morning—not quite Cracker Barrel and not so fancy parents feel on edge.
+With weekend breakfast/brunch hours, Counter Culture is a great option for feeling adultish on a slow weekend morning and one of our favorite kid-friendly Tampa Bay restaurants.
 Noted for a regularly updated menu, it’s a great spot for foodies who love trying new things.
 Breakfast staples, which tend to please kids, are always available.
 Kids and adults will love digging into the breakfast on Bayshore dish—organic eggs and bacon…absolutely!

 Counter Culture’s location is also conducive to letting kids get their wiggles out after the meal.
 One block from Bayshore Blvd, Counter Culture is perfectly situated for a post-meal walk.
 Picture it: you and your partner, hand in hand, gazing at the water, maybe sighting a dolphin, and actually catching a few moments of uninterrupted conversation while the kids hop, skip, and jump ahead of you.
 Until you have to break up a sibling disagreement or remind a child of sidewalk courtesy, a romantic walk may actually span a few minutes.

 13090 Gandy Blvd N. | St. Petersburg (727) 317-5751